 To enable the project board to make key decisions and exercise overall control while delegating day-to-day management of the project to the project manager.
 In this way, the project board becomes accountable for the project’s success.

 To ensure that:

-- there is authority to initiate the project, deliver the project’s products, and to close the project
+- There is authority to initiate the project, deliver the project product, and close the project.

-- management direction and control are provided throughout the project’s life
+- Appropriate management direction and control are provided during the project.